wwuoti/blog/src/posts/blog/music_ci.md

 All CI services provide some ready-made runners, but in this case you need to roll your own.

 Luckily again, REAPER is both

 - Portable ([12MB for a full DAW is rare to see](https://www.reaper.fm/download.php))
-- Runs headless
+- Can be run without a graphical interface
 - Provides command line options for rendering (`-renderproject`)

-Just one problem, you're likely going to need more than just your DAW.
+Just one problem though, your CI runner is likely going to need more than just your DAW.

-## The road to dependency hell is paved with good intentions
+### The road to dependency hell is paved with good intentions

 Somehow, somewhere music production software evolved to use common standards instead of relying on out-of-the-box functionality.
-Think of a common standard of using image processing filters accross Gimp, Photoshop and others.
+Think of a common standard of using image processing filters across Gimp, Photoshop and others.

 Most people refer to these simply as plugins.
 They come in various formats (VST, AU, CLAP) but they all introduce the same problem to our CI.
 Dependencies.
 And a lot of them.

+And not just any dependencies.
+There's no centralized **store** for these.
+Most of them come as ready-built binaries in archives, which you're supposed to extract manually to your plugin directory.
+Well, some plugins might come with an `install.sh` script, but there's no guarantee.

 This is where the problem appears for our builds.
 In addition to the base program (DAW) you're using, you'd also need to bundle all plugins with the main program.